atifcppprogrammer/yts-commander/README.md

 Options:
   -d, --disable  disable application colors
+  -V, --version  output the version number
-  -h, --help     show this help menu
+  -h, --help     display help for command

 The above help pertains only to the flags with which yts-commander can be invoked for more detailed information regarding how to use this cli we recommened that you launch yts-commander and enter '?' to obtain a more detailed help menu.
-Have Fun using yts-commander !
+Have fun using yts-commander !
 ```
 ## Modes and Usage
 **yts-commander** has four modes namely **movie**, **torrent**, **genre** and **help**, each of these